Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 What is an income statement?

-• How profitable you were during a particular reporting period
+• How profitable were you during a particular reporting period

 • How efficiently you’ve been managing your business